 uvicorn==0.32.0

 Build specifying linux/arm64.
-On Apple Silicon Mac this will be a native build.
+On Apple Silicon Mac, this becomes a native build.

 podman build --platform linux/arm64 -t dataprocessing-mcp-agentcore:v0.4 .

-Do a quick smoke test locally using the curl command.
+Do a quick operation check locally using curl.

 $ curl -s -X POST "http://localhost:8000/mcp" \